http://www.fpnotebook.com/

 - Give chilled in juice to maximize tolerability

-- Coadminister multivitamin daily if used chronically
+- Coadminister Multivitamin daily if used chronically

-- Preparations: Sodium salt Osmotic Laxatives
+VIII.
+Preparations: Sodium salt Osmotic Laxatives

 - Phopho-Soda (Osmoprep, Visicol) 2 tablespoons in 4 ounces water orally

-- Fleets Enema (sodium phosphate) 120 ml enema
+- Fleets Enema (Sodium phosphate) 120 ml enema

 - Alternative agent: Tap Water Enema